patshiu/NYU_CSci_PAC1/Lab6/readme.md

 ----------------------------------------------------
-#Lab 6 : Small Int Class
+#Lab 7: Car w/ OOP

 Please read the assignment carefully.
 If you need help, don't hesitate to contact the TA or the Professor during their office hours.